Skip to content

 ---

-You can enable application security with GCP Service Extension within GCP Cloud Load Balancing.
-The Datadog ASM Service Extensions has support for threat detection and blocking.
+You can enable application security with GCP Service Extensions within GCP Cloud Load Balancing.
+The Datadog Application Security Management (ASM) Service Extensions integration has support for threat detection and blocking.

 ## Prerequisites